-S. Owen Griffin’s practice deals primarily with the representation of contractors, subcontractors and suppliers seeking to assist them with any legal needs they may have, including but not limited to filing mechanic’s liens and surety bond claims, collecting past due accounts, and defending defective construction claims and OSHA violations.
-Owen was selected as a Super Lawyer, an accolade reserved for the top 5% of all lawyers, in the area of Construction Law in 2015 By KC Magazine.
+S. Owen Griffin's practice deals primarily with the representation of contractors, subcontractors and suppliers seeking to assist them with any legal needs they may have, including but not limited to: filing mechanic's liens and surety bond claims, collecting past due accounts, and defending defective construction claims and OSHA violations.
+Owen has been selected as a Super Lawyer, an accolade reserved for the top 5% of all lawyers, in the area of construction litigation eight times, every year since 2015.

-Owen received a Bachelor’s degree from Washington University in St. Louis with a double major in business management and psychology in 1998.
-While attending Washington University, Owen was also a member of the football team for all four years on the team and being named first team all conference three times.
+Owen received a Bachelor's degree from Washington University in St. Louis with a double major in business management and psychology in 1998.
+While attending Washington University, Owen was also a member of the football team for all four years.
 After receiving his undergraduate degree, Owen attended law school at the University of Missouri, where he received his juris doctorate in 2001.
 Owen was a member of the Journal of Dispute Resolution while in law school.

-After graduating law school, Owen started his legal career at a large insurance defense firm in St. Louis.
-After practicing in St. Louis for three years, Owen moved to Kansas City in 2004 to join the law firm of Moore, Hennessy and Freeman, P.C., where he ultimately worked his way up to a named partner in the firm prior to leaving.
+Upon graduating law school, Owen started his legal career at a large insurance defense firm in St. Louis.
+After practicing in St. Louis for three years, Owen moved to Kansas City in 2004 to join the law firm of Moore, Hennessy and Freeman, P.C., where he ultimately worked his way up to name partner in the firm prior to leaving.
 Owen has now been with Troppito, Miller, Griffin, LLC, leading the firm's construction law practice, since the start of 2013.
 During that time Owen has handled hundreds of construction matters ranging from providing quick, real time advice regarding problems that arise on construction sites, to litigating multi-week arbitrations.

 Some of Owen’s representative cases are as follows: